15 Trench Coats That Are Anything But Boring

 For years — maybe even decades — trench coats have been, well, boring.
-What could possibly be fun about something that's khaki-coloured and worn by dads around the world?
+What could possibly be fun about something that's khaki-colored and worn by dads around the world?
+And while we usually love everything the Brits across the pond have to offer us (Skins, scones, Stella McCartney), trenches just weren't one of them.
 That is, until last year, when trench coats went through a surprising and long-overdue transformation from nothing-but-blasé to the year's coolest and most sought-after outerwear.

 There is a lot of product out there — some would say too much.
 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.